funql/funql-dotnet/docs/integrations/efcore.md

 }
 ```

-That's it, FunQL will now call specific async EF Core methods when executing queries.
+That's it, FunQL will now use EF Core's asynchronous methods directly when executing queries.